oliver-gomes/flutter-guide/README.md

 ## How to Use and Contribute

+⚡Hacktoberfest⚡ Hacker Welcome!
+Welcoming coder of all skills!
+Beginner on their first PR to hardcore flutterista.

 - Go through the Table of Contents and start exploring all exciting Flutter features

 - Everything is made in chronological order for ease of understanding Flutter